RH-sdavey/sean-might-help-you/content/sean-posts/2019-07-17/index.md

     - Linux
 ---

-### Lets have at a very important file for any sysadmin of a Linux machine, /etc/passwd
+### Lets have a look at a very important file for any sysadmin of a Linux machine, /etc/passwd

 #### Why is this file so important?
 ``/etc/passwd`` is a file used by the system itself to authenticate users and provide information between Linux processes about the user, and their permissions, home folders and the shell the user uses.